This broccoli soup uses apples to give it body, making it a surprisingly creamy soup without any cream!

 - 1 Tbsp chopped fresh chives for garnish

-1 Separate the broccoli florets from the stems.
+1 Prep the broccoli: Separate the broccoli florets from the stems.
 Peel the outer tough skin of the stems with a vegetable peeler.
 Slice the stems into rounds and chop finely (a mini chopper food processor works well for this step).

-2 Heat a thick-bottomed medium large (4-quart) saucepan on medium heat.
+2 Cook the sliced onions and apples in butter: Heat a thick-bottomed medium large (4-quart) saucepan on medium heat.
 Melt the butter in the pan.
 Add the onion and the apple and lower the heat to low.
 Cover and cook for 10 minutes, until onions are translucent and apples are softened.

-4 Remove from heat.
-Remove thyme and lemon peels from the soup and discard.
+4 Purée soup: Remove from heat.
+Remove thyme and lemon peels from the soup (discard)!
 Working in batches, filling up the blender bowl to no more than one third full at a time, purée the soup.

-5 Return soup to the pot, reheat and adjust seasonings to taste.
+5 Adjust seasonings: Return soup to the pot, reheat and adjust seasonings to taste.
 Garnish with chopped fresh chives to serve.